Gjergj Fishta: Censorship

 After the Communist regime came to power in Albania, Fishta's literature had been taken out of circulation.
 Fishta was perhaps denigrated more than any other pre-Communist writer, but this was not the result of the alleged pro-Italian or clerical sympathies.
 Rather, Fishta's censorship was the result of the pro-Slavic sympathies of the Albanian communists that were rooted in Yugoslavian involvement in their actual establishment, and his works were wrongfully labelled as "anti-Slavic propaganda".
 Fishta's censorship persisted until the fall of communism in the early 1990s.

 Legacy

+"If they refuse to unite us in one state because they claim Albanians are Muslims, then we Christians will melt down our crosses to forge bullets to defend our Muslim brothers."

+Gjergj Fishta’s legacy is that of a priest and poet who forged an Albanian national identity through language, culture, and unity, transcending religious divides to elevate Albanian consciousness and dignity.
 Fishta's talent as an orator served him well as a political figure and as a member of the clergy.

 Awards in his lifetime

 In the last years of the Ottoman rule over Albania, proposed by the wali of Shkodër Hasan Riza Pasha he was awarded with the Maarif Order of 2nd class (tr.
 Maarif Nişanı, Order of Education) for his contribution in the local education.
 He was awarded with the Order of Franz Joseph from Austro-Hungarian Empire authorities, later on in 1925 with the Medaglia di Benemerenza by the Holy See.
 On 1931 by the Order of the Phoenix by Greece, and after the Italian invasion of Albania he was part of the Royal Academy of Italy.